 Published Research in Hairy Cell Leukemia

 We fund promising research with an eye toward strengthening understanding of hairy cell leukemia and improving outcomes for patients with the disease.
 Our research grantees have published their findings in leading journals, advancing knowledge of hairy cell leukemia and bringing us closer to a cure.
+In 2017, we supported the publication of consensus guidelines for the diagnosis and treatment of hairy cell leukemia.
+This article was co-authored by 41 HCL experts from around the world and is a resource for both doctors and patients regarding standard of care.

 Treatment for hairy cell leukemia